Menu Close

 What Are the Signs of a Panic Disorder?

 It’s natural to worry about your children as they navigate the difficult teenage years.
 But when your teenager experiences extreme bouts of fear and anxiety that seem out of proportion to the situation at hand, you may wonder if something more serious is going on.
 Panic disorder, a type of anxiety disorder, affects many teenagers.
-The signs of panic disorder aren’t always clear, but spotting them can allow you to find the help they need.
+The signs of panic disorder aren’t always clear, but spotting them can allow you to find the help they need in teen panic disorder treatment.

 What Is Panic Disorder?